autonity/docs.autonity.org/concepts/architecture/index.md

 - Adjust rewards and penalties for price reporting based on the confidence score an oracle places on a reported price and the oracle's price reporting performance over the epoch.
 See [Confidence score calculation](/concepts/oafd/#confidence-score-calculation) and [Epoch performance score calculation](/concepts/oafd/#epoch-performance-score-calculation).
 - Apply slashing for reporting outliers proportionally to the confidence score provided for the outlier.
 See [Slashing amount calculation](/concepts/oafd/#slashing-amount-calculation).
 Slashing is applied according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.

-To learn more about the concept see [Oracle accountability fault detection (OAFD)](/concepts/oafd/).
+To learn more about the concept see [Oracle Accountability Fault Detection (OAFD)](/concepts/oafd/).

 ### ASM ACU Contract
 The contract implementing the Autonomous Currency Unit (ACU) element of the Auton Stabilization Mechanism.
 It computes the value of the ACU, an optimal currency basket of 7 free-floating fiat currencies.
 Value is computed for the basket currencies using [weighted average price data](/concepts/architecture/#weighted-average-price-computation) from the Oracle Contract.
 The basket quantity corresponding to each symbol is set to give ACU maximum stability.